 1/2 cup chives, diced

-1 pack Black bean or Shiritake noodles (to purchase these, go to www.zeroodle.com)
+1 pack Black bean or Shiritake noodles to purchase, go to www.zeroodle.com

 Instructions: Place oil in a soup pot on medium heat and add onions, garlic, ginger, and tumeric powder and sauté for about 5 mins or until translucent.
 Add mushrooms, carrots, broccoli, astragalus root, choice of stock and an additional 3 cups water.
 Bring to a full boil then reduce heat and simmer for 30 minutes.
 Add the tamari and adjust salt to taste.
 Let cool for 30mins.
 Remove the astragalus root pieces.
 Garnish with scallions and chives and serve while hot.

 Your mother probably nagged you as a child than you care to remember: “dress warmly, you don’t want to catch a cold!” and the all too often “if you don’t get enough sleep, you’ll get sick!”.
 These may sound like old wives’ tales, but it turns out they are now supported by science!
 The common cold virus can reproduce itself more efficiently in the cooler temperature found inside your nose than at core body temperature.
 (2) Sleep is imperative to a healthy immune system, and it’s not just about the hours you clock on the pillow; it’s essential to have uninterrupted, quality sleep.
 Research demonstrates that immune cells known as T-cells get depressed and inflammatory hormones go up if we are sleep deprived.
 This combination leads to the greater risk of developing a cold or flu.